Onyx-Protocol/Onyx/docs/protocol/papers/confidential-assets.md

         j*(h2-h1) == b2 - b1

-       which is what we are looking for
+       which is what we are looking for.

 Proof of blinding: